eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Installation
 You can install the add-on from [GitLab releases](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/releases)\
-Download the [latest release by xpi-file](https://gitlab.com/magnolia1234/bpc-uploads/-/raw/master/bypass_paywalls_clean-latest.xpi), go to downloads and install the add-on (or drag it from your file-manager anywhere on a page/tab in Firefox).\
+Download the [latest release by xpi-file (regular version)](https://gitlab.com/magnolia1234/bpc-uploads/-/raw/master/bypass_paywalls_clean-latest.xpi), go to downloads and install the add-on (or drag it from your file-manager anywhere on a page/tab in Firefox).\
-Or go to Tools > Add-ons (about:addons) > Extensions > Settings/Cogwheel - Install Add-on from File\
+You can also go to Tools > Add-ons (about:addons) > Extensions > Settings/Cogwheel - Install Add-on from File\

+By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
+Or just request host permissions for the custom sites you've added yourself (or click *clear cookies* (BPC-icon) to ask for host permission for current site).\
+You can also install the custom add-on version (with host permissions for all sites).

-You can add/pin the add-on icon to the toolbar with the toolbar extensions menu (jigsaw puzzle shaped icon).\
+For easier access to the add-on options/settings you can add/pin the add-on icon to the toolbar with the toolbar extensions menu (jigsaw puzzle shaped icon).\
-Custom xpi-file has host permissions for all sites.\
-Minumum browser requirement: Firefox 86+.
+Minimum browser requirement: Firefox 86+.

-PS although add-on was removed from [Mozilla's add-on store (AMO)](https://addons.mozilla.org) (because of DMCA Takedown Notice) the add-on is still signed and checked for security by Mozilla ('minor' delays can in reality be a few days or up to a week though):
+PS although the add-on was removed from [Mozilla's add-on store (AMO)](https://addons.mozilla.org) (because of DMCA Takedown Notice) it's still signed and manually checked for security by Mozilla (hence the delay in signing).
-> Please be aware of a recent change to AMO’s review process: All extension submissions with a significantly large number of users are now subject to human review by the add-ons review team before approval.
-This may, occasionally, result in minor delays publishing new versions of your extension on AMO.
-We’ve made this change to provide Firefox users with even greater security assurances for some of AMO’s most popular extensions.

 If you want to permanently install the latest [master ZIP-file from GitLab](https://gitlab.com/magnolia1234/bypass-paywalls-firefox-clean/-/archive/master/bypass-paywalls-firefox-clean-master.zip) (with post-release fixes) use a Firefox browser which allows using unsigned add-ons like Firefox Developer Portable (go to about:config and set xpinstall.signatures.required to false) or LibreWolf (for both no automatic updates of add-on).\
 Or load a temporary add-on in regular Firefox (go to about:debugging#/runtime/this-firefox & load manifest.json from unpacked (master-zip) folder).

-By default BPC has limited host permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for unlisted sites).
-You can also just request host permissions for the custom sites you've added yourself (or click *clear cookies* (BPC-icon) to ask for host permission for current site).\
-You can also install the custom add-on version (with host permissions for all sites).

 ### Update
 Add-on will automatically update or you can do a manual check for updates (in about:addons).\